First-Year New Student Checklist

 New Parent & Family Checklist

 Your online decision letter is available on your student status page.
-Completing this step will give you access to other important status page activities like replying to your offer of admission—which must be done before you pay your enrollment deposit—and registering for admitted student visits (both on-campus and virtual).
+Viewing the online decision letter will give you access to other important status page activities, like replying to your offer of admission—which must be done before you pay your enrollment deposit—and registering for admitted student visits.

 To do this, log in to your student status page and navigate to the “Status Update” section.
 Click View Update.